The study plan

 First, open the study plan that you wish to delete.
 Click on the button with three black dots in the upper right corner of the study plan.
 In the drop-down menu, click on “Delete plan”.
 A pop-up window will appear asking you to confirm that you want to delete the plan.
 A deleted study plan will be permanently erased and cannot be retrieved.

 Please note that you cannot delete your primary study plan in Sisu.
-In order to be able to delete a study plan you need to have at least one more study plan than the one you plan to delete.
+In order to be able to delete a study plan you need to have at least one more study plan than the one you want to delete.
 If you only have one study plan, or try to delete your primary study plan, the “Delete plan” option in the drop-down menu will be in grey font and cannot be selected.

 Printing a study plan

 Click on the button with three black dots in the upper right corner of the study plan.
 Select “Print plan” from the drop-down menu.
+Some browsers automatically open the print dialogue where you can select the printer and settings right away.

-If no such window pops up, you can open one by clicking on the “Print” button in the top right corner of the study plan that you wish to print.
+If no such window pops up, you can open one by clicking on the “Print” button in the top right corner of the study plan print view that you wish to print.
 If you wish to return to the edit mode, click on the button “Go back to structure”.

 Copy as a new plan